ossf/scorecard/checks.md

 ## SAST

-This check tries to determine if the project uses static analysis systems.
+This check tries to determine if the project uses static code analysis systems.
-It currently works by looking for well-known results (CodeQL, etc.) in GitHub pull requests.
+It currently works by looking for well-known results ([CodeQL](https://securitylab.github.com/tools/codeql), etc.) in GitHub pull requests.

 ## Active